-The Ohana Experience is what you'll feel at KMC.
-Start the morning off with a hike within Hawaii Volcanoes National Park, or discover Hilo Town, take a helicopter tour over the park, discover island water falls at Akaka or Rainbow, or head to the west side of the island for a luau, manta ray night snorkeling or a dolphine snorkel swim.
+The `Ohana Experience is what you'll feel at KMC.
+Start the morning off with a hike within Hawai`i Volcanoes National Park, or discover Hilo Town, take a helicopter tour over the park, discover island water falls at Akaka or Rainbow, or head to the west side of the island for a luau, manta ray night snorkeling or a dolphin snorkel swim.

 Visiting the park by car is easy to do.
 The two main roads visitors will travel are Crater Rim Drive and Chain of Craters Road.
 All roads in the park are two-wheel drive roadways and do not require four-wheel drive vehicles.